|

 To develop writing you might choose to use

-The seven sets of Jolly Phonics* letter sounds are normally taught in this order, focusing on one set at a time.
+Tricky Words Magnets The seven sets of Jolly Phonics* letter sounds are normally taught in this order, focusing on one set at a time.
 1) s, a, t, i, p, n 2) ck, e, h, r, m, d 3) g, o, u , l , f , b 4) ai, j, oa, ie, ee, or 5) z, w, ng, v, oo, oo 6) y, x, ch, sh, th, th 7) qu, ou, oi, ue, er, ar

-Jolly Phonics Workbooks: Books 1-7 * Jolly Phonics is a reading and writing scheme which was developed by Sue Lloyd and Sara Wernham.
+following the steps above and using the Jolly Phonics Workbooks: Books 1-7 * Jolly Phonics is a reading and writing scheme which was developed by Sue Lloyd and Sara Wernham.

 You may ask your child to write a list of the children in their class in preparation for a party.
 Let your child write the invitations too, so they become familiar with different purposes and formats of writing.
 You may wish to use a copy of the alphabet for your child to refer to if unsure of letter formation or capital letters.
-Talk about simple features of an invitation such as where their friend's name is written, where their name is written, and where to write their contact number.
+Talk about simple features of an invitation such as where their friend's name should be written, where their name is written, and where to write their contact number.
 Remember to explain that names of people and places always start with a capital letter.

-Being able to create and write their own stories is an essential skill which children need to develop.
-It will give them confidence in their abilities and develop not just their literacy skills but also imagination and creativity.
+Being able to create and write stories is an essential skill which children need to develop.
+It will give them confidence in their abilities and develop not just their literacy skills but also their imagination and creativity.
 Story writing should be introduced slowly to begin with.
 Perhaps by reading a story to your child and then pausing half way through and asking them to talk to you about what might happen next.
-When they have gathered their ideas, give them the opportunity to record them in picture form as this will aid memory once they start writing.
+When they have gathered their ideas, give them the opportunity to record them in picture form or a story map as this will aid memory once they begin writing.
 The next stage is to help them write down their ideas and continue the story themselves.
 Offer them guidance on how they might start and help them to sound out more difficult words.
-The first attempt at this will be challenging so even if your child only manages a sentence give them praise and show enthusiasm for what they have achieved.
-To improve their reading ask your child to read back what they have written.
-When your child is able to continue stories they have had read to them, start introducing the features of good writing.
+The first attempt at this will be challenging so even if your child only completes a sentence give them praise and show enthusiasm for what they have achieved.
+To improve their reading ask your child to read back their story.
+When your child is able to continue stories they have had read to them, start introducing the features of good story writing.
 Emphasis the need for capital letters at the start of their sentences and full stops at the end.
 Talk about how stories have a beginning, middle and end, and discuss what might happen in each part of a story.
-Try and ensure they incorporate this in their future writing.
-As they become more competent encourage them to make up their own stories.
+Try and ensure they incorporate this structure into their future story writing.
+As your child becomes more competent encourage them to make up their own stories.
+You may decide to provide photos or visual prompts to help your child think of a setting and scenario for their story.
 They could also illustrate the main parts of their story.

 |